What is Birth Control?

-- Some Intrauterine Devices (IUDs)
+- Non-Hormonal/Copper Intrauterine Devices (IUDs)

 Natural methods of birth control do not involve any medications or devices to prevent pregnancy but rather rely on behavioral practices and familiarity with the menstrual cycle.
 These include withdrawal (“pulling out”), abstinence, and fertility awareness-based methods where you refrain from sexual activity during the ovulation window.
 While these methods are free and easy to hide, menstrual cycles can be unpredictable and it can be hard to stop ejaculation, so it would probably be best to use another form of birth control if you’re planning on having sex.